Skip to main content

 What is available if you seek medical care

-• Shorten the duration of influenza infection
+• Shorten the length of illness

 • Lessen the symptoms